 Let’s not forget the delays due to operational differences in time-zones, or complete failure to download if the file source is corrupted or the file quality is bad.

 Naturally, the entertainment industry put a stop to this because it meant that people could attain their copyrighted material – without parting with a cent.
 Many fines and warnings were dished out to individuals as well as companies hosting the sharing servers.

 BitTorrent -> Bitcoin…Torrent -> Tor ..anyone seeing a pattern here?

-Decentralizing services such as money transfers in the advent of Cryptomania removes power (and monopoly) from regulated financial institutions – who charge high fees for sometimes slow and error-prone services.
+Decentralizing services such as money transfers in the advent of Cryptomania removes power (monopoly) from regulated financial institutions.
+They tend to charge high fees for sometimes slow and error-prone services because they can.

 So, swiftness and security are a prime reason for the adoption the Blockchain technology.
 Everything else such as the price of digital alternative coins or ‘altcoins’ boils down to basic supply and demand for it.

 Back to service delivery and the running of decentralized systems: governments, and other institutional service providers can take a leaf out of the blockchain technology tree and its true intention.